tonnycoder001/Docker-setup/ReadMe.md

 # In Makefile

-make data - will be used to run the migration and seed command composer update - will be used to run the composer update command docker build - will be used to build the docker image docker up - will be used to run the docker-compose up command docker down - will be used to run the docker-compose down command
+make data - will be used to run the migration and seed command, composer update - will be used to run the composer update command, docker build - will be used to build the docker image, docker up - will be used to run the docker-compose up command, and docker down - will be used to run the docker-compose down command

 # For docker CLI/Commands.
 Visit this site